WordPressBugBounty/plugins-head-meta-data/head-meta-data/readme.txt

 * NEW: Add custom tags on any post or page
 * Use shortcodes to include dynamic information
 * Includes meta tags on all of your site's web pages
-* Check out a Live Preview of your meta tags & custom content
+* Check out a Live Preview of your meta tags and custom tags
 * Automatically adds tags to the `<head>` section of all pages
 * Auto-populates tags using your site's information
 * Choose HTML or XHTML format for meta tags